 Stress is sometimes called the ‘Epidemic of the 21st century’.
-Over two-thirds of office visits to physicians are for stress related illnesses.
-Stress is also called the ‘silent killer’ as it contributes either directly or indirectly, to a host of medical conditions.
+Over two-thirds of visits to physicians are from stress related illnesses.
 The medical costs alone have been estimated in the United States at well over $1 billion dollars per year.

 This is probably not the first article you read on increasing stress and stress levels in today’s society, and it certainly won’t be the last.
 Stress has always been an unavoidable reality of of life.
 It is your body’s way of responding to any kind of demand or threat by releasing a flood of stress hormones, including adrenaline and cortisol, which rouse the body for emergency action.

 This automatic response developed in our ancient ancestors as a way to protect them from predators and other threats.
-These days, you’re not very likely to face the threat of being eaten.
-But you do confront multiple challenges every day, such as meeting deadlines, paying bills, making the daily commute to your office that make your body react in a similar way.
+These days, you’re not very likely to face a danger of being eaten.
+But you do confront multiple challenges every day, such as meeting deadlines, paying bills, and making the daily commute to your office that may prompt your body to react in a similar way.

 This is our collection of some of the most interesting devices that claim to be able to keep you calm.

-What you get is a choice between a 2 and 5 minute breathing session.
-Each session is powered by PurePulse and personalized by using your real-time heart rate to measure your heart rate variability (beat-to-beat changes in your heart rate), and determine a comfortable breathing rate for you.
+What you get is a choice between a 2 and 5 minute session.
+Powered by PurePulse and personalized by using your real-time heart rate to measure your heart rate variability (beat-to-beat changes in your heart rate), the Charge 2 determines a comfortable breathing rate for you.
+It then slowly guides you into a relaxing state.
 The screen displays biofeedback and animations that help you align each inhale and exhale with the guide.

 The past has thought us, the second generation of an Apple product is always a big step up from the first one.
 While the Cupertino company didn’t deliver a significant design refresh this year, new components in Apple Watch Series 2 make it better, while software upgrades makes it smarter and more useful.
 You finally have a better reason to want an Apple Watch.